catbro666/lua-debugger/README.md

 **syntax:** id = luadebug.setbreakpoint(func, line)

-Set a breakpoint within function `func`, right at the `line` line of source file.
+Sets a breakpoint within function `func`, right at the `line` line of source file.

 `func` is a function, and `line` is a number which means the line number for setting breakpoint.